-Through the 1990's, jazz and roots music became intertwined in unusual ways in my writing.
-As my music evolved, it expressed a wide range of styles along with expanded harmonic color, a quirky humor in much of my work, and a fluid, musically expressive approach to time.
+Through the 1990's and into the 2000's, jazz and roots music became intertwined in unusual ways in my writing.
+As my music evolved, it expressed a wide range of styles (many kinds of music interest me) along with expanded harmonic color, a quirky humor in much of my work, and a fluid, musically expressive approach to time.

 Importantly, this music was directly inspired by my life experiences in Maryland and West Virginia.
-Many of my tunes were inspired by places around the area; in particular, the Appalachian Mountains and Chesapeake Bay.
+Many of my tunes express a sense of place as they were inspired by many places of beauty and interest in the area; in particular, the Appalachian Mountains and Chesapeake Bay.
 Ideas for new music were all around me as I went through each day.

 The new qualities that developed in my music became "my voice".
 In hindsight, it is clear to me that I needed to live here in order to write this particular music.